On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Neutrinos Leakage Scheme

 where $Q_I,~R_I$ are the free energy and particle production rates, the production timescales are

 with the neutrino energy density $B_{I, 1}$

 the neutrino number density $B_{I, 0}$

-$F_k(\eta_I)$ the ultrarelativistic Fermi integral of order $k$ and the degeneracy factors $g_{\nu_e} = g_{\bar\nu_e} = g_{\nu_\mu} = g_{\bar\nu_\mu} = 1$, $g_{\nu_x} = 2$.
+$F_k(\eta_I)$ the ultrarelativistic Fermi integral of order $k$ and the degeneracy factors $g_{\nu_e} = g_{\bar\nu_e} = g_{\nu_\mu} = g_{\bar\nu_\mu} = 1$, $g_{\nu_x} = 2$ ($g_{\nu_x} = 4$) for five (three) neutrinos species.
 Note that given a set of reactions that produce neutrinos, all the aforementioned quantities may be estimated within our approach by direct interpolation from the EoS since thermal and chemical equilibrium is assumed.

 However, the estimation of the diffusion timescale $t^{\rm diff}_{I, 0}$ ($t^{\rm diff}_{I, 1}$) is more involved, since it depends on the local number-averaged opacitiy $\kappa_{I,0}$ (energy-averaged opacity $\kappa_{I, 1}$), and on the non-local optical depth $\tau_{I,0}$ ($\tau_{I,1}$) according to